Home Safety Tips: 33+ Essential Safety Guidelines for Your Daily Life

 Fire and Emergency Safety: 7 Essential Tips

 Fire spreads fast.
-According to the NFPA, you may have as little as 2 minutes to escape safely.
-Preparation is everything.
+According to the National Fire Protection Association (NFPA), you may have as little as two minutes to escape a house fire safely.
+When it comes to fire safety, preparation is everything.

 Tip 16: Install and Maintain Smoke Alarms Throughout Your Home